jrkruser/movie-poster-ml/README.md

 - You can find the full dataset [here on Kaggle](https://www.kaggle.com/datasets/akshaypawar7/millions-of-movies/data).

 ### `posters/`
 - This folder contains a sample of movie poster images used in this project.
 The full poster set is too large to host on GitHub, so we provide a sample of 100 images in the `posters/` folder.
+These are all jpeg images but require image processing and standardization.

 ### `omdb_enriched_data.csv`
 - This CSV file contains the output of the `acquire_data.ipynb` and is the result of processing the Kaggle `movies.csv` dataset by enriching it with additional data from OMDb, such as poster URLs, ratings, and other metadata fields related to the movies.
+This data requires cleaning.

 ### `acquire_data.ipynb`
 - This notebook contains the code used to fetch movie posters from OMDb and enrich the movie metadata with poster paths for further analysis.